 Baxter entered into definitive agreement to acquire Baxa Corporation, a privately held company that manufactures automated compounding systems for parenteral nutrition and other automation technology for hospital pharmacies.

-Baxter received European regulatory approval for use of KIOVIG to treat multifocal motor neuropathy, an autoimmune disorder characterized by progressive weakness in the limbs.
+Baxter received European regulatory approval for the use of KIOVIG to treat multifocal motor neuropathy, an autoimmune disorder characterized by progressive weakness in the limbs.

-FDA approved subcutaneous administration of GAMMAGARD LIQUID for patients with primary immunodeficiency.
+The FDA approved subcutaneous administration of GAMMAGARD LIQUID for patients with primary immunodeficiency.

 Baxter introduced NEXTERONE, the first and only ready-to-use premixed intravenous version of the anti-arrhythmic agent amiodarone in the United States.